The links on this page provide you with resources that may be useful in helping you promote and maintain wellbeing in your child(ren).

 Your child will follow your lead.
 Here are some tips on what you can say about the virus and what’s happening in New Zealand and what you can do to support their wellbeing.

-- Because there is some virus spread between people in New Zealand, everyone in the community is being especially careful to isolate now, to make sure as few people as possible get sick
+- Because there is some virus spread between people in New Zealand, everyone in the community is being especially careful to make sure as few people as possible get sick.

 - It is important that everyone treats each other with respect, and not jump to conclusions about who may or may not have COVID-19.